brinkmanlab/irida-container/README.md

 ./deploy.sh
 ```

+Browse to http://localhost:8081/ to access the deployment.
+If you want to access Galaxy directly, it is assigned a random port.
+Run `docker ps` to list the running containers, you should see the galaxy-web container with a port exported on 0.0.0.0.

 To shut down this instance, run `./destroy.sh`.
 This will delete the instance, all of its data, and the container images.

 ## Deploy to cloud